nishantjr/masters-thesis/thesis.md

 $(\Sigma, E)$ is an equational theory and $R$ the set of *one step rewrites* on the terms of the signature.
 The rewrite rules describe a relation $\rewrite \subset \terms\times \terms$.
-The sentences that $\mathcal R$ proves is obtained from the finite application of the following
+The sentences that $\mathcal R$ proves are obtained from the finite application of the following
 rules:

 -   **Reflexitivity:** For each term $t \in \terms(X)$,